 - A psychiatric advance directive (PAD) is a legal document that documents a person’s preferences for future mental health treatment, and allows appointment of a health proxy to interpret those preferences during a crisis.

 - PADs may be drafted when a person is well enough to consider preferences for future mental health treatment.

 - PADs are used when a person becomes unable to make decisions during a mental health crisis.

 Who We Are

-Eric B. Elbogen, Ph.D. is Assistant Professor in the Department of Psychiatry at the University of North Carolina-Chapel Hill School of Medicine.
+Eric B. Elbogen, PhD, is a Professor in the Department of Psychiatry and Behavioral Sciences in the Duke University School of Medicine.
 He is trained as a clinical-forensic psychologist and his current research examines issues in civil forensic psychology (psychiatric advance directives, representative payeeship, and competency to make treatment decisions) and criminal forensic psychology (violence risk assessment and management, legal decisionmaking of dangerousness, and reduction of restraint and seclusions).
-Dr. Elbogen also provides forensic and neuropsychological services at John Umstead Hospital, a state psychiatric facility in Butner, NC.
+Dr. Elbogen is Principal Investigator of NIH, DOD, and DoE funded research examining the effects of Post-Traumatic Stress Disorder (PTSD) and Traumatic Brain Injury (TBI) on post-deployment adjustment among Iraq/Afghanistan Veterans, specifically violence, aggression, criminal justice involvement, and alcohol abuse.
+Dr. Elbogen also provides forensic and neuropsychological assessments at Central Regional Hospital in Butner, NC.